 Until 2015, there was also the Tradewinds casino cruise out of Savannah, but after the state revoked the boat’s inspection certificates, the operation disappeared for good.
 Even its website is for sale.

 The simple truth is that Georgia has some of the strictest and most absolute laws against gambling in the United States.
-Obviously, these laws extend to casinos, poker, and sports betting.
+Obviously, these laws extend to casinos, poker, and sports betting in Georgia.
 There’s even a prohibition on horse racing and dog racing – which is something of a rarity, even in prohibitive states.
 Of course, like most states with strict anti-gambling laws, Georgia offers its residents a state lottery option.
 This just never makes any sense because gambling is gambling.

 However, hope remains in the Peach State.
 The 2017 state legislative session saw the introduction of a bill to bring two casinos to Georgia – one in Atlanta and one in Savannah, Columbus, or Augusta.
 The bill went nowhere and died in February.

 The bill, proposed by Sen. Brandon Beach and Rep. Ron Stephens, is such a delicate issue that the word “casino” isn’t even in the bill.
 Instead, the proposal calls for the establishment of two “destination resorts.”
-One resort (the Atlanta location) would require a $2 billion-dollar investment.
+One resort (the Atlanta location) would require a $2 billion investment.
 The other resort would only cost a mere $450 million.

 So, it’s possible Georgians will have some gambling options within their state in the near future.
 For right now, Georgians are also aided by the state’s proximity to Florida and Mississippi, which can offer casinos in decent driving distance.
 Below is the information for Emerald Princess and the four closest casinos to Georgia’s state lines.